TEN YEARS AGO TODAY! THE REAL TEST OF THE 2014 HUSQVARNA FC250

 Q: WHAT ARE THE BEST WP FORK SETTINGS?

-A: Husqvarna would be wise to step out from under the WP umbrella in 2015, though 2013 TC250 had the distinction of having poor performing Kayaba forks.
-The Kayaba forks had a high oil height prevented that prevented the forks from moving effectively through their stroke.
+A: Husqvarna would be wise to step out from under the WP umbrella in 2015, although the 2013 TC250 had the distinction of having poor performing Kayaba forks.
+The Kayaba forks had a high oil height that prevented the forks from moving effectively through their stroke.
 They had a harsh feeling that was unwelcome.
-Now the FC250 comes with WP suspension.
+Now, the 2014 FC250 comes with WP suspension.
 More advanced than the old Kayaba units, the FC250 forks are still riddled with problems.
 We lowered the oil height by 15cc to alleviate midstroke harshness, but the only true fix is to send the forks out for a revalving.
 They are too far gone for backyard fixes.

 For hardcore racing we recommend this fork setup on the 2014 Husqvarna FC250 (stock specs are in parentheses):